-- Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person conducting an interview to be trained in safer recruitment techniques - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children. - Statutory guidance on the Prevent duty, (April 2021) which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare
+- Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils. - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person conducting an interview to be trained in safer recruitment techniques. - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children. - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18. - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM. - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children. - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children. - Statutory guidance on the Prevent duty, (March 2024) which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism. - The Childcare (Disgualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare

-- Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children - This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage.
-(June 2021) - In terms of local safeguarding arrangements the policy is in line with and refers to the policies and procedures of the Sandwell Safeguarding Children's Partnership https://www.sandwellcsp.org.uk/key-safeguarding-issues/sub-groups/ - The Child and Social Work Act 2017 requires all schools to ensure that relationships education be provided to pupils in primary education. that pupils learn about- - (i)safety in forming and maintaining relationships, - (ii) the characteristics of healthy relationships, and - (iii) how relationships may affect physical and mental health and well-being, and - (iv) the education is appropriate having regard to the age and the religious background of the pupils (This is all contained within the PSHE curriculum at the Orchard School) - Equality Act 2010: advice for schools GOV.UK (www.gov.uk) - Information sharing advice for safeguarding practitioners - Mental Health and Behaviour in Schools: Departmental Advice - Sexual violence and sexual harassment between children in schools - GDPR legislation 2018 - Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk)
+Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children.

+- This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage.
+(January 2024) - In terms of local safeguarding arrangements the policy is in line with and refers to the policies and procedures of the Sandwell Safeguarding Children's Partnership - The Child and Social Work Act 2017 requires all schools to ensure that relationships education be provided to pupils in primary education and that pupils learn about: (i)safety in forming and maintaining relationships, (ii)the characteristics of healthy relationships, and (iii)how relationships may affect physical and mental health and well-being, and (iv)the education is appropriate having regard to the age and the religious background of the pupils (This is all contained within the PSHE curriculum at the Orchard School) - Equality Act 2010: advice for schools - Information sharing advice for safeguarding practitioners - Mental Health and Behaviour in Schools: Departmental Advice - GDPR legislation 2018 - Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk)